VirtusLab/besom/website/docs/basics.md

 These outputs are shown by Pulumi CLI commands, and are displayed in the Pulumi Cloud, and can be accessed programmatically using [Stack References](#stack-references).

-To export values from a stack in Besom, use the [`Pulumi.exports`](exports.md) function in your program.
+To export values from a stack in Besom, use the [`Stack.exports`](exports.md) function in your program to assign exported values to the final `Stack` value.

 ##### Stack References